The purpose of this article is to show you, step by step, how to create a captivating cave aquascape in a 5 gallon tank.

 But, these space constraints can also be an advantage.

-The placement of each rock and each plant requires deliberate thought in such a confined space, and so the end result is often more intricate than a larger tank aquascape.
+The placement of each rock and each plant requires deliberate thought in such a confined space, and so the end result is often more intricate than an aquascape in a larger tank.

 Maintenance is also much easier in small tank.

 One 5 gallon bucket is all you would need to perform a 100% water change.

 But, the size of a 5 gallon also limits the number of fish you can have, and we all like having lots of fish.

 If you are interested in which aquarium fish are best suited to life in a 5 gallon, check out my article on the best fish for a 5 gallon tank.

 And, check out my article on the best algae eaters for freshwater tanks, every aquarist battles algae at some point.